BrutalBirdie/brave-bookmark-tabgroup/README.md

 3. The built extension is created in `web-ext-artifacts/` as a `.zip` file.
 4. In Firefox, go to `about:debugging` → **This Firefox** → **Load Temporary Add-on** → choose the `.zip` from `web-ext-artifacts/`, or **about:addons** → gear icon → **Install Add-on From File** → select the `.zip` for a permanent install.

 The Firefox build uses `manifest.firefox.json` (same content as `manifest.json` but with `background.scripts` instead of `background.service_worker`), because Firefox does not yet support MV3 service workers.
-The build script swaps manifests temporarily; `manifest.json` remains the Chrome/Brave version for normal development. `browser_specific_settings` is ignored by Chromium-based browsers.
+The build script swaps manifests temporarily; `manifest.json` remains the Chromium version for normal development. `browser_specific_settings` is ignored by Chromium-based browsers.

 **If you get “This add-on could not be installed because it appears to be corrupt”:** The build excludes dev artifacts (`.pem`, `.crx`, `package.json`, etc.) via `web-ext-config.cjs`.
 Use the zip from `web-ext-artifacts/` after `npm run build:firefox`, and **Firefox 138 or newer**.
 You can also try **Load Temporary Add-on** or set `xpinstall.signatures.required` to `false` in `about:config` (Developer Edition).